anconprotocol/docs/docs/api/reference.md

 ## `GET /v0/file/:cid/*path`

-> Reads a dag-json block
+> Reads a dag-json block.
+Block is not duplicated to IPFS.

 ### Parameters